mecid/mecid.github.io/_posts/2023-09-19-thread-safety-in-swift-with-actors.md

 Second, when you call the *lock* or *withLock* functions, they completely hang the current thread until the lock is released, which may lead to performance issues when many threads access the protected value.

+> To learn more about locks in Swift, take a look at my ["Thread safety in Swift with locks"](/2023/09/05/thread-safety-in-swift-with-locks/) post.

 Swift language introduced a feature called actors to solve these complex issues.
 Actors like classes are reference types but protect their stored properties from multithread access.

 ```swift